vladmirzoev/school_app_topicus/README.md

 Users can also edit their profiles.
 A special page is accessible via the sidebar menu (user icon) The functionality is the same as on 'edit child' page.

+**NB:**
-**NB: parent cannot change the email, since the account is linked with database via this address.**
+- **parent cannot change the email, since the account is linked with database via this address.**
+- **a user without a normal account cannot create one after registering his/her child, since he/she already has a full access as a parent with the 'ghost account' (only with the code number provided).**

 ## A-School Admin Flow